Shankhadeep2000/InitialTools/README.md

 # InitialTools
-You can View this Page By a single click(https://initial-tools.netlify.app) It is a web development project.
+It is a web development project.
 With initial tools like calculator , factorial calculator ,  Fibonacci calculator , Currency converter , Square  , Temperature converter and a Registration Page for student.

 ## The external libraries and the technology and languages: